The Happy Elf: Plot

 Eubie is a cheerful elf who works in Santa's workshop at the North Pole.
 While reviewing the Naughty and Nice Lists, Eubie discovers that every child in the town of Bluesville is naughty and decides to investigate.
 Bluesville is a gloomy town surrounded by cliffs, where sunlight is scarce and the people are generally unhappy.
-Eubie converses with the mayor, who shares that Bluesville produces non-flammable coal and agrees to put up a Christmas tree in the town square if Eubie can find a new purpose for the coal.
+The mayor tells Eubie that Bluesville produces non-flammable coal and agrees to erect a Christmas tree in the town square if Eubie can find a new use for it.

 Eubie meets a girl named Molly, who takes him to a Smile League Of Bluesville (SLOB) meeting.
-Molly dismisses Eubie's ideas, leading him to think of a new plan, but he suddenly finds himself transported back to the North Pole.
-As punishment for breaking the rules, Santa takes away Eubie's hat, leaving him without his magic.
-With encouragement from his friend Gilda, Eubie returns to Bluesville wearing her hat and polishes the cliffs surrounding the town.
-Unfortunately, their efforts are discovered when their mutual friend Derek becomes suspicious and notifies Norbert, one of the higher-ups.
+Molly dismisses Eubie's ideas, prompting him to think of a new plan, but he is suddenly taken to the North Pole.
+As punishment for violating the rules, Santa takes away Eubie's hat, stripping him of his magic.
+With encouragement from his friend Gilda, Eubie returns to Bluesville while wearing her hat and polishes the cliffs surrounding the town.
+Unfortunately, their efforts are discovered when their mutual friend, Derek, grows suspicious and informs Norbert, the head elf.

 After finishing their punishment of cleaning the workshop, Eubie and Gilda receive a sincere apology from Derek.
-To make amends, Derek helps Eubie fulfill his goal of making Bluesville a happier place.
+To make amends, Derek assists Eubie in fulfilling his goal of making Bluesville a happier place.
 When the sun next shines on the town, the polish makes the cliffs sparkle, and joy abounds.
 Molly presents a shining piece of coal to the mayor, leading to a celebration and the establishment of a tree in the town square.
 In recognition of their good deeds, Santa chooses Eubie, Gilda, and Derek to be his sleigh crew, and Bluesville is renamed Joyville.